 I had woke with a headache after a short nap.
-It was already hot on our little beach that morning, but the water was cold, so I went in.
+It was already hot that morning on our little beach near the marina, so I went in.
 I felt better after completing my usual hundred fifty meters to the buoy and back.
 It was just what I needed.
 I had felt out of sorts and dizzy and had been losing my balance, no doubt from the heat which I hadn’t yet adjusted to.
+We’d only arrived from Belgium at Marina Bai des Ange on the Coté d’ Azur two days earlier.
 After my rejuvenated swim, I was ready to enjoy sublime relaxation by continuing with my reading of The Steppe, by Anton Chekhov.
 An exercise of escape by one on whom most is lost from one on whom nothing is lost.

 As I held the beautifully-crafted and handsome hardcover with the simple but elegant typography on its cream-colored cover, I noticed a glistening blackish mess along the pages near the top binding.
 I quickly discovered that most items in the main section of my backpack were similarly christened.
 As I emptied its contents of a hardbound pocket-size prayer book, an ancient ballpoint pen with partially obscured lettering that said Northwest Financial, Visalia, CA, 93277, four tattered pocket-size writing pads, a never-used ten year-old leather bound drawing tablet, a canvas pen and pencil holder and another paper-bound drawing tablet, I discovered that the source of this ugly invasion was the week-long remains of a banana.
 I was relieved when I realized that my prized copy of A Narrative of a Pedestrian Journey Through Russia and Siberian Tartary by Thomas Cochrane, which was in the backpack as well, was miraculously unscathed.